kelvinkellner/CP476-Project/README.md

 # CP476 Final Project
-### A simple grading app for students and teachers.
+### A simple grading app for teachers and students.

 This web app is built using PHP and runs on an Apache web server.
 Instructors can view/update grades and registration information,